FlexMeasures/flexmeasures/documentation/index.rst

     .. tab:: Schedules

         The main purpose of FlexMeasures is to create optimized schedules.
-Let's have a quick glance how that looks like in the UI:
+Let's have a quick glance at what that looks like in the UI:

         .. tabs::